 - What operating systems are supported?

-- BOM Weather app is compatible with most smartphones using:
+- BOM Weather app is compatible with most smartphones and tablets using:

 - iOS 9 and above for iPhone; and